EGI-Federation/documentation/README.md

 ### Updating the theme

-To keep complete control over the [docdock](https://docdock.netlify.com/) theme it was decided to use a snapshot of its master branch.
+To ease management the [docsy](https://www.docsy.dev/docs/getting-started/) theme has been cloned as a git submodule.

 ### Testing locally